joeldonaldworld/Market-Research-on-International-Degree/README.md

 -  Law and Criminology (Focusing on various aspects of legal studies and criminal justice)
 -  Psychology (Offering insights into human behavior and mental processes)

+### 4. Eaton Business School
+Eaton Business School (EBS) is a prominent online educational institution affiliated with several British and European universities, including accreditation by Italy-based Guglielmo Marconi University (GMU).
+EBS has established itself as a global platform for higher education, particularly in the Middle East, Asia, and Africa.
+### GLobal Enrollment
+EBS caters to a diverse student body, with learners from over 85 nationalities participating in its programs.
+### Popular Programs
+-  Master of Business Administration (MBA) in Supply Chain & Logistics Management
+-  MBA in Project Management
+-  MBA in Business Analytics
+-  MBA in Healthcare Management & Leadership
+-  Doctor of Business Administration (DBA)

 ---

 ## Why Students Choose International Online Degrees